winston-1984/dev.bitshares.works/docs/bts_guide/assets-faq.rst

 What are market-pegged-asset-specific parameters?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+MPA specific parameters are per-asset parameters, which include:

 * ``feed_lifetime_sec``:
     The lifetime of a feed.
 After this time (in seconds) a feed is no longer considered *valid*.
 The final feed price is the median